🔒

 4 questions

-Is Trello free for small teams?
+Is Trello free forever?

-What is Trello's Butler automation and how does it work?
+What is Butler automation in Trello?

 Expert Verdict